Advertisement

 Steps to Rejoin Work

-Employees who have been AWOL should take immediate steps to return to work and regularize their absence.
-They should inform their employer, provide a valid explanation, and cooperate with company policies.
+Employees who have been AWOL should take immediate action to return to work and formally report their absence.
+They should tell their boss, give a good reason, and follow the rules of the organization.

 Long-term Consequences of AWOL